-- 1. Function based: Hamiltonian / collapse operators expressed using [qobj, func] pairs, where the time-dependent coefficients of the Hamiltonian (or collapse operators) are expressed in the Python functions. - 2.
+- 1. Function based: Hamiltonian / collapse operators expressed using [qobj, func] pairs, where the timedependent coefficients of the Hamiltonian (or collapse operators) are expressed in the Python functions. - 2.
 String (Cython) based: The Hamiltonian and/or collapse operators are expressed as a list of [qobj, string] pairs, where the time-dependent coefficients are represented as strings.
 The resulting Hamiltonian is then compiled into C code using Cython and executed. - 3.
 Hamiltonian function (outdated): The Hamiltonian is itself a Python function with time-dependence.
 Collapse operators must be time independent using this input format.

 Give the multiple choices of input style, the first question that arrises is which option to choose?
 In short, the function based method (option #1) is the most general, allowing for essentially arbitrary coefficients expressed via user defined functions.
 However, by automatically compiling your system into C code, the second option (string based) tends to be more efficient and will run faster.
 Of course, for small system sizes and evolution times, the difference will be minor.
 Although this method does not support all time-dependent coefficients that one can think of, it does support essentially all problems that one would typically encounter.
-If you can write you time-dependent coefficients using any of the following functions, or combinations thereof (including constants) then you may use this method:
+Time-dependent coefficients using any of the following functions, or combinations thereof (including constants) can be compiled directly into C-code:

-''' 'acos', 'acosh', 'asin', 'asinh', 'atan', 'atan2', 'atanh', 'ceil', 'copysign', 'cos', 'cosh', 'degrees', 'erf', 'erfc', 'exp', 'expml', 'fabs', 'factorial', 'floor', 'fmod', 'frexp', 'fsum', 'gamma', 'hypot', 'isinf', 'isnan', 'ldexp', 'lgamma', 'log', 'log10', 'log1p', 'modf', 'pow', 'radians', 'sin', 'sinh', 'sqrt', 'tan', 'tanh', 'trunc' '''
+'''

+'abs', 'acos', 'acosh', 'arg', 'asin', 'asinh', 'atan', 'atan2', 'atanh', 'conj',

+'cos', 'cosh','exp', 'imag', 'log', 'pow', 'proj, 'real', 'sin', 'sinh', 'sqrt',

+'tan', 'tanh'

+'''